Hartbeespoort

-Van Gaalens Cheese Farm produces cheese.
-They give tours.
-Van Gaalens is famous for its mountain bike trails and has held the Nissan Mountain Bike series.
-More recently it has also hosted some stages of the Warrior Races.

-Greenleaves is a wedding venue that has a coffee shop and a hairdresser.
-Greenleaves holds the annual HAWS (Hartbeespoort Animal Welfare Society) ball in November.

-HAWS is situated on the Van Der Hoff road and welcomes visitors.
-Many schools have outings here and children are encouraged to pet the animals, clean cages and assist where possible.
-HAWS may provide letters of social community service should children require them.
-They have fund-raising events.

 Other leisure-oriented venues around the dam include Pecanwood Golf Estate, Hartbeespoort Boat Club (near Kosmos), Sandy Lane Golf Club (at Caribbean Beach Club), Kosmos Marina Club, Magalies Park (estate and golf club).
 A number of other leisure developments and resorts are in progress.

 In 2010 the Hartbeespoort Aerial Cableway was completely revamped and modernised and officially reopened on 14 August 2010 by Minister of Tourism Marthinus van Schalkwyk.

 Hartbeespoort is part of the Madibeng Local Municipality, that also includes the nearby town of Brits.

-Despite the semi-rural setting of the Hartbeespoort environs, it is ranked by the World Health Organization as the most polluted city in South Africa in terms of airborne particulates, with air pollution levels roughly twice that of Vereeniging, a heavily industrialised city south of Johannesburg.
+Despite the semi-rural setting of the Hartbeespoort environs, it is ranked by the World Health Organization as the most polluted town in South Africa in terms of airborne particulates, with air pollution levels roughly twice that of Vereeniging, a heavily industrialised city south of Johannesburg.